toni-santos/lbaw-earworm/docs/pa.md

 During this final phase of the project, many things add to be changed in order to achieve the goals that were set out and implement all of the features we set out to.
 Following is a list of these changes that were made.

+- Added the ```password_resets``` table to store password reset tokens
+- Added the ```last_fm``` field to the ```users``` table to store information regarding a user's lastfm profile
+- Added the ```is_deleted``` field to the ```users``` table to signal a deleted user profile
+- Products can now be discounted, meaning an adequate attribute had to be added to their database table
+- We are saving more information regarding the orders as well as the price at which a product was bought
+- Reports no longer require a message
+- The Last.fm implementation did not require any OAuth authentication, as such that actor is no longer contemplated in our design

 ### 8. Web Resources Specification
 OpenAPI specification can be found [here](https://git.fe.up.pt/lbaw/lbaw2223/lbaw22123/-/blob/main/docs/a9_openapi.yaml)